IOTechSystems/xrt-examples/AzureSphere/README.md

 #### Visual Studio Setup

 * Open Visual Studio and install Visual Studio Extensions for Azure Sphere
-* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant.
-This can be found by:

-`azsphere tenant list`

-From this point the Application can be built either from within the Visual Studio or via the Visual Studio Command Prompt.
+From this point after the Application has been configured (see later) it can be built either from within Visual Studio or via the Visual Studio Command Prompt.

 #### Building Using Visual Studio